Skip to main content

 • Interview (either within your company or reserve a room on campus, 701.777.4103)

-• For paid internships: Select and hire just as you would for permanent positions
+• Paid internships: Select and hire just as you would for permanent positions

-• For unpaid internships: Select and hire just as you would for permanent positions AND submit the Internship Agreement--Unpaid on page 14 of the UND Internship Guide for Off-Campus Employers if the person you hire is a University of North Dakota student
+• Unpaid internships: Select and hire just as you would for permanent positions and submit the Internship Agreement--Unpaid on page 14 of the UND Internship Guide for Off-Campus Employers if the person you hire is a UND student.

 • Plan orientation and training.